 Public Health Initiatives and Outreach

-Early efforts have included an assessment of the extent of mental health needs in the community, developing a deeper awareness of how the University perceives the Center, and identifying practices at other institutions that promote healthy growth.
+Efforts have included an assessment of the extent of mental health needs in the community, developing a deeper awareness of how the University perceives the Center, and identifying practices at other institutions that promote healthy growth.
 The public health approach can help to overcome any perceived divisions between those in need of support and support providers.
-Recent public health efforts have included an anti-stigma campaign that encourages individuals to seek help for themselves or for others about who they are concerned, a healthy relationships campaign, and resiliency week initiatives.
+Recent public health efforts have included an anti-stigma campaign that encourages individuals to seek help for themselves or for others about who they are concerned, a suicide prevention campaign, and psychological flexibility initiatives.
 Our public health efforts incorporate the use of media, creative marketing strategies, social networking websites, and other technology to help us most effectively connect with our current generation of students.

 Preventive services provide primary, secondary, and tertiary levels of prevention to students, parents, faculty, and staff that raise awareness about the signs and symptoms of mental illness, risk factors for suicide, and mental health services available at Loyola University Maryland and in the local community.
 Our preventive services efforts concentrate on creatively increasing mental health promotion and suicide prevention utilizing contemporary modes of reaching students.
 Fellows will engage with Center staff in the development of programs and resources for students, parents, faculty, and staff.